birc-ctib-2022/introduction-to-git-and-github-AnastasiaKratschmer/README.md

 ## Exercise 1:
 Write DONE on the last line.
 (This is currently the last line, so add a line below it; don't forget to add a newline after DONE.)
 DONE
-> git add README.md
-> git status
-On branch main
-Your branch is up to date with 'origin/main'.

-Changes to be committed:
-  (use "git restore --staged <file>..." to unstage)
-    modified:   README.md
-    > git commit -m "I wrote DONE at the end of README.md" git status

-git commit -a -m "commit message"

-git add hello.txt

-DONE